joemfb/docs/docs/about/glossary.md

 The hood is the system daemon.
 See `gen/hood` and `app/hood`. ~~Hood daemons~~ begin with `|` (bar).
 E.g. `|start` starts an app.
 Accepts an app name.

 *See [Shell](../../using/shell/)*.

+### Arvo

+###### `gall`: a stateful server

+`gall` apps are stateful servers, sort of like unix daemons.
+One familiar one is app/talk.hoon which is the source code for :talk the urbit messaging transport layer.
+And there's also app/dojo.hoon — that's your shell.